learn-co-curriculum/css-layout-types/README.md

 In a fixed (static) layout, elements are sized using pixels.
 One of the nice things about this is that our elements will be the same size on all screens.
-It is a measurement that is independent and uneffected by the size of the device we are viewing from.
-The only downside is if we create an element that is wider or taller than the device size we will see scrollbars, and the user will have to scroll to see the rest of the content that is out of view.
+It is a measurement that is independent and unaffected by the size of the device we are viewing from.
+The only downside is if we create an element that is wider or taller than the device size we will see scroll bars, and the user will have to scroll to see the rest of the content that is out of view.
 Or, if the screen size is much larger than our element there may be substantial white space around the element.
-In other words we are not neccesarily utilizing all of the screen space.
+In other words we are not necessarily utilizing all of the screen space.

 #### Elastic (em)